JoJ123/CoffeePayer/README.md

 Colleagues, you drink often coffee with, could be added as contacts to list them with their names, all other cards will be added with a Guest Name.

+You can download the application from the Google Play Store:

 <p float="left">
     <img src="https://github.com/JoJ123/CoffeePayer/blob/main/images/screen_list.jpg?raw=true" alt="drawing" width="200"/>
     <img src="https://github.com/JoJ123/CoffeePayer/blob/main/images/screen_contacts.jpg?raw=true" alt="drawing" width="200"/>